 Many neurodivergent adults look back on their school experience in a negative light.
 Many of these adults spent much of their time at school feeling bad about themselves.
 They were often made to feel like failures.
 No one should ever be made to feel this way.
-By acknowledging and celebrating the strengths of SEN students, we can not only begin to change the way students with special needs are perceived and treated at school, but we can also change the way neurodivergent students feel about themselves.
+By acknowledging and celebrating the strengths of SEN students, we can begin the seismic shift of changing the way students with special needs are perceived and treated at school and also the change the way neurodivergent students feel about themselves.
 My hope is that all students have happy, positive and fulfilling school experiences.

-In order to help us to flourish, I believe schools should stop focusing only on what we cannot do and should begin to acknowledge and celebrate the many positive aspects of being neurodiverse.
-It is important for schools to recognise our many strengths: our creativity, innovation, ability to think outside-the-box, problem-solving skills, unique insights and perspectives, as well as our perseverance and resilience.
+In order to empower SEN students to flourish, schools need to stop focusing only on what we cannot do and should begin to recognise, nurture and celebrate the many strengths and talents of being neurodiverse.
+It is important for schools to recognise our creativity, innovation, ability to think outside-the-box, problem-solving skills, unique insights and perspectives, as well as our perseverance and resilience.

-It is time to create a more positive perception about what it means to be neurodiverse and to change the educational landscape so that SEN students have positive school experiences.
-In order to change entrenched perceptions of autism and learning differences and in order to reduce the stigma, myths and misconceptions associated with having these conditions, we need your help.
-Please support your students with learning differences by registering to take part in Neurodiversity Celebration Week this March 15 - 21, 2021.
+It is time to create a more inclusive educational landscape so that SEN students have equal access to education.
+But in order to bring about this change, we need your help.
+Please support SEN students by registering to take part in Neurodiversity Celebration Week this March 15 - 21, 2021.